OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: Conclusions

 \section{Conclusions}

 In restoration plans of TSOs, it is common either to use heuristics to account for dynamic constraints in the restoration process, or to conduct detailed studies only on a defined restoration path.
 In this paper, we propose a formulation of the optimal PSR problem which considers frequency dynamics, inspired by the synchronous machine equations.
 The approach relies on DC OPF, well-suited for application to high-voltage transmission networks, and by extension, restoration planning processes of TSOs.
 We validate the static formulation of the switching constraints for global optimality using a tree-search method.
-It is shown via the application of the formulation to the IEEE 9-Bus model that the switching sequence optimized using the static PSR problem formulation (OPF-R) would violate the chosen frequency constraint of \underline{+}1.5 Hz for DynOPF-R, illustrating the importance of considering frequency dynamics in restoration planning processes.
+A dynamic formulation of the restoration problem is proposed which includes both static and transient droop components of synchronous machine governor dynamics.
+It is shown via the application of the formulation to the IEEE 9-Bus model that the switching sequence optimized using the static PSR problem formulation (OPF-R) would violate the chosen frequency tolerance band of [48, 51.5] Hz for DynOPF-R, illustrating the importance of considering frequency dynamics in restoration planning processes.

 In future work, solutions to improve the scalability of the method can be explored, as well as its extension to include voltage and reactive power constraints.
+The impacts of modern energy storage systems on the restoration process can additionally be further explored.